cardano-scaling/hydra/docs/monthly/2023-03-monthly.md

   roadmap for long time without actual user input, while others are incubating as [github idea discussion](https://github.com/input-output-hk/hydra/discussions/categories/ideas).
-  We are planning to convert these idea issues to discussions to provide more room for popular ideas from discussions instead.
+  We are planning to convert these idea issues to GitHub discussions as these provide better dicussion tools and allow to gauge interest in topics.
+In turn, it will also provide more more room for the most popular ideas to be planned onto the roadmap more timely.

 - In short, if you want to see some feature added, **show your support** on the corresponding [idea